aeternity/protocol/AENS.md

 e.g. if a user posts an update one week after claiming their name, the expiration date gets pushed one week further into the future.
-The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost making the name unusable as well.
+The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost, making the name unusable as well.

 ## Specification